vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

 };
 ```

 This works and should print 6765.
-However, we can ask the compiler to precalculate this value during compilation, rather than have the program waste time while running.
+However, we can ask the compiler to precalculate this number during compilation, rather than have the program waste time while running.
 To do this, we will use the `evaluable` function attribute.

 ```
 fnc fibonacci::evaluable (n:u32) u32 {